Ben Mitchell (EastEnders): Reception

 In 2007, Ben's abuse by Stella won Best Storyline at the Inside Soap Awards, and was nominated as the Best Soap Storyline at the TV Quick and TV Choice Awards.

+In 2008, All About Soap included Ben and Stella's child abuse plot in their list of "top ten taboo" storylines of all time.
+Their writer described it as one of the "taboos which have bravely been broken by soaps."

 Ben as played by Jones received generally negative reviews from critics.
 The Guardian's Grace Dent called him a "spooky little git", and her fellow Guardian writer Daniel Martin deemed him "gormless".
 As part of an EastEnders-themed drinking game, Digital Spy's Alex Fletcher instructed players to drink beer every time Ben "is spotted whimpering on the stairs".
 Dent suggested that Phil and Ian's fighting over custody of Ben would turn him into "the next Jeffrey Dahmer", and in an article on the future of Britain's soap opera adolescents, noted that: "Albert Square will no doubt reap what it's sown with tiny, cursed, abused, accident-prone, 11-year-old Ben Mitchell.
 Oh it's going to be fun and games when Ben turns 16 and finds his inner anger."
 Continuing this theme, Dent questioned "how far are they going to push this little boy?".
 She listed the many setbacks and problems Ben had encountered, and suggested that within five years, he would be "on top of the community centre with a rifle using [Peggy's] wig as target practice."
 Dent later criticised a string of storylines which saw Ben endangered, from his abuse by Stella, to a car accident in which he almost drowned.
 She stated that his numerous pitfalls were becoming "a touch daft" and likened Ben to the often-killed South Park character Kenny McCormick.
 Dent hypothesised that the EastEnders scriptwriters "cheer themselves by conjuring up fresh ways to dispense with [Ben]" and said she had contacted the BBC with her own suggestions for creative deaths that might befall him.